The Original SUV: 1959 Rambler Six Super Cross Country Wagon – Sold?

 December 8th Update – We just confirmed the Craigslist ad for this ride expired and with no replacement listing found, we’re assuming this car sold.
 This one may have got away, but if you have your heart set on something similar, email us the details of what you’re looking for or call Rudy directly at (908)295-7330.

 The Eisenhower recession of 1958, while a moderate and quick one, had new car shoppers wanting smaller car offerings than the Big Three offered for 1959.
 With the Falcon, Corvair, and Valiant compacts still one year away, American Motors offered the right size car at the right time with its Rambler Six line.
-A prime example of AMC’s lineup that year is this driver-quality 1959 Super Cross Country Station Wagon listed over the weekend here on Craigslist in Zelienople, Pennsylvania (Pittsburgh) where the current caretaker is hoping to get $8,500 for it.
+A prime example of AMC’s lineup that year is this driver-quality 1959 Super Cross Country Station Wagon originally listed in September 2020 on Craigslist in Zelienople, Pennsylvania (Pittsburgh) where the current caretaker is hoping to get $8,500 for it.
 Using the Collector Car Market Review as a guide confirms the private seller has their Rambler priced between the #4 “Fair” estimate of $5,025 and the #3 “Good” appraisal of $9,025 before any accounting for any equipment deductions.
-If you are serious about buying this Cross Country, you can start the conversation by emailing the seller.
-When you do, please remember to mention you saw his coupe featured here on GuysWithRides.com.

 In this April 2017 Hemmings Classic Car article, Jim Donnelly provides a historical perspective of the 1959 Rambler line, an excerpt of which we captured below:

 We love watching old sales training film strips such as this 1959 Rambler example currently posted on YouTube: